-The work by Srndic et. al.[4], answering the 1st question, starts from malicious files which we call it ‘Mimicry Attack’; While Maiorca et. al.[10], answering the 2th question, starts from benign files which we call it ‘Reverse Mimicry Attacks’.
-Both work show that how a maldoc can systematically evades detection.
+The work by Srndic et. al.[4], starting with malicious files, has answered the 1st question which is called “Mimicry Attack”; While Maiorca et. al.[10], starting with benign files, has answered the 2nd question which is called “Reverse Mimicry Attacks”.
+Both works show that how a malicious document can systematically evade detection.

-In summary, for attacking external parser, the current technique is called ‘Parser-Confusion Attacks’; For attacking ML models, the current technique is called ‘Automatic Classifier Evasion Attacks’; For the assumed detectable discrepancy, the current existing attack is called ‘Mimicry and Reverse Mimicry’.
+In summary, for attacking external parser, the current technique is called ‘Parser-Confusion Attacks’; For attacking ML models, the current technique is called ‘Automatic Classifier Evasion Attacks’; For the assumed detectable discrepancy, the existing attack is called ‘Mimicry and Reverse Mimicry’.

-It is no doubts that attacks mentioned above have raised significant challenges on the security of the ML models, extending to the entire framework.
-Because of this, in this paper, we not only propose sth. that can achieve high accuracy, but a truly secured, robust and working model under our effective defense strategies.
+There is no doubt that attacks mentioned above have raised significant challenges on the security of the ML models, extending to the entire framework.
+Therefore, in this paper, we propose not only some approaches that can achieve high accuracy, but also a truly secured, robust and working model under our effective defense strategies.

 Design and Implementation of ML Model

-In this session, we present a framework of detecting malicious documents based on machine learning.
-The main method we used is to extract features from file structure and metadata.
-We use real dataset for testing, and the experiment results reveal that how to satisfy the malware detection requirement by file attributes, and durability of those features to unknown samples.
-From the analysis, we have found that Random Forest, an ensemble classifier which can extract features randomly from each decision tree, can reach the highest accuracy rate even using unknown samples.

-We adopt a dataset includes 200,000 samples which contain all kinds of PDF files.
-We parse the content and structure of these files and select features with good classification performs, and then classify the features by using machine learning.
-The experiment results reveal that the accuracy rate is over 99% and false positive rate is less than 0.01%.
+In this session, we present a machine learning-based framework for detecting malicious documents.
+The dataset used in our experiment contains 200,000 samples, including all formats of PDF files.
+We mainly parse the content and structure of these files and select features with good classification performances, and then classify the extracted features by using machine learning method.
+The experiment results reveal that based on the extracted features and the classification method we used, the accuracy rate of our model is over 99%, with a false positive rate which is less than 0.01%.

 3.1 Dataset

-The PDF dataset, a total of 201368, is divided into two categories: 28332 benign samples and 173036 malicious samples.
+The PDF dataset, a total of 201368 samples, is divided into two categories: 28332 benign samples and 173036 malicious samples.
 Among these samples, 156035 are downloaded from VirusShare, with a size of 6.8G; 9000 benign samples of Contagio dataset, 2026 are obtained from Sogou and Baidu (two search engine in China).

-We use VirusShare as source samples to generate 7000 adversarial samples which are used in testing in the experiment.
+We use VirusShare as the source to generate 7000 adversarial samples which are used in testing in the experiment.

 Besides, we obtained the open source dataset from mimicus which is used for assessing PDFRATE[4].
-This dataset contains 20,000 balanced samples, with 5,000 benign and 5,000 malicious subsamples of Contagio dataset, 5,000 benign samples obtained from Google and 5,000 malicious samples downloaded from VirusTotal.
+This dataset contains 20,000 balanced samples, with 5,000 benign and 5,000 malicious subsamples of Contagio dataset, and 5,000 benign samples obtained from Google as well as 5,000 malicious samples downloaded from VirusTotal.

 3.2 Feature Extraction

-Effective methods for extracting features are based on structure, metadata, content and Javascript.
-The experiment results reveal that features based on structure perform well in classification.
-We calculate the average value of each features in the dataset and find that the average values of some features in benign and malicious samples are different.
+Effective methods for extracting features are based on structure, metadata, content, and Javascript.
+The experiment results reveal that structure-based features perform well in classification.
+We calculate the average value of each feature in the dataset and find that the average values of some features in benign and malicious samples are different.

 Features such as count_font,count_box: There are several objects like font, box contained in the benign samples as PDF file mainly uses these objects for description.
-However, malicious files do not describe information, they usually run the malicious code embedded in the file.
+However, malicious files do not aim at describing information, instead they run the malicious code embedded in the file to launch the attack.

 Features such as count_page_obj and count_obj: Generally, obj in benign files are much more than those in malicious files.
-When calculating the obj in the same page, the amount of obj in benign file .
-Thus, if obj in the same page increases sharply, the file is a malicious one with high probability.
+When calculating the number of obj in the same page, that in a malicious file is twice as many as that in a benign file.
+Thus, if the number of obj in the same page increases sharply, the file is likely to be malicious.